stratoxjs/stratox/README.md

 # Stratox.js - Template library for building user interfaces

 **Stratox.js, an modern, easy to use JavaScript library**, facilitates the development of templates, user interfaces (UI), components and views.
 Offering a flexible and efficient approach to web development.

 We encourage developers to prioritize JavaScript and HTML, as they should, instead of grappling with the complexities of new markup and platform-specific functions, which in the end only lead to the burden of unnecessary abstractions.
 Stratox harnesses JavaScript's core capabilities, promoting a practical and fundamental approach to modern web development.

-Moreover, by allowing developers to write regular HTML with the right semantics, Stratox.js ensures that the resulting interfaces are fully accessible.
+Moreover, by allowing developers to write regular HTML with the right semantics, Stratox.js ensures that the resulting interfaces are fully **accessible**.
 This dual emphasis on simplicity and accessibility makes Stratox.js a powerful tool for creating user-friendly and inclusive web applications.

 ### Platform-agnostic nature
 Stratox.js doesn't discriminate or judge based on the platform you use, and it works seamlessly on all platforms and depends on nothing but it self.